Why I am Misunderstood as a Blogger

 Now the atmosphere feels different.

 The job market is colder.
 Immigration conversations have hardened.
-Foreign workers are tolerated less gracefully during economic anxiety.
+Foreign workers are tolerated less gracefully during economic strain.
 Especially brown foreigners.
 Especially aging brown foreigners.

-Nobody needs to scream slurs at you.
+Nobody needs to shout at you.
 Modern exclusion is subtler.
 Rooms become slightly colder.
 Patience shortens.
-You begin sensing that your margin for error is thinner than everybody else’s.
+Your margin for error feels thinner than everybody else’s.

-And I do not know if I can emotionally survive watching my happiest memories slowly become contaminated.
+And I do not know if I can emotionally survive watching my happiest memories become contaminated.

 People underestimate this fear.